COMMON Questions

 We've compiled some of the most commonly asked questions we receive.
 This is a great place to start if you are thinking of using our services or are just curious by nature.
 We believe in tearing down walls and eliminating pervasive gatekeeping practices within the death care industry.
 If you cannot find an answer to your question here, you are welcome to contact us and we'll be happy to assist you.

-The People’s Memorial Association (PMA) is a non-profit foundation whose mission is to help provide affordable funerary care to the residents of Washington.
+People’s Memorial Association (PMA) is a 501c3 non-profit organization whose mission is to help provide education and affordable funerary care to the residents of Washington state.
 PMA contracts with funeral homes across the state and through memberships fees and donations, is able to provide affordable funeral care as well as financial aid for those in need.
-The Co-op Funeral Home is a not-for-profit funeral home, cooperatively owned by the members of People's Memorial Association, and is held to the same contracted pricing structure as all the funeral homes PMA partners with.
-While we work closely together, we are two separate entities.

 • How does membership with PMA work?

 Membership is one-time $99 per person fee and is good for a lifetime.
 There are no family plans and membership is non-transferable.
-You can think of your PMA membership like a membership to a warehouse store or gym, it’s only good at participating locations, but when you’re at a participating funeral home, you get the full range of services and discounts available.
-If you would like to see these benefits and participating providers, go to peoplesmemorial.org/join.
+You can think of your PMA membership like a membership to a wholesale store or gym; it’s only good at participating locations.

 • How do I become a member of The Co-op Funeral Home of People's Memorial?

-Submit the membership application for People's Memorial Association, along with payment of $99 for lifetime membership.
+Submit the membership application for People's Memorial Association along with payment of $99 for lifetime membership.
 This entitles you to discounted prices at The Co-op Funeral Home of People's Memorial.

 • I’ve signed up for a membership, what do I do now?